Rachael's Story

 My sleep was immediately impacted, and I had recurring dreams of his last moments alive.
 I also had daily headaches and sudden bursts of weeping with any memory of him.
 I’ve learned that much of this is to be expected with complicated grief, but I wasn’t identifying it in a patient; I was seeing it in me, and I could feel myself slowly fading.

-In my day to day job as a social worker and designer, I was on autopilot in March, April, and May of that year.
+In my day-to-day job as a social worker and designer, I was on autopilot in March, April, and May of that year.
 I became my mom’s full-time care manager, which minimized and deprioritized my grief.
 When my dad was first hospitalized, I connected with my therapist as a preemptive measure and was able to see her the week before he died (and have increased to weekly since).

 In talking to her and reflecting on all of it, I believe I will be navigating this grief for the rest of my life.
 Still, I am getting better every day, and at just a little over six months, the sadness isn’t as all-consuming as it was previously.